42 Door Types Illustrated Guide

 23. Full Louver

 The full louver door has louvers in the middle to allow ventilation and light penetration.
-In louvered doors, fixed slats are positioned downwards, one slat overlapping the next, for privacy.
+In louvered doors, fixed slats are positioned downward, one slat overlapping the next, for privacy.
 Some versions of the louvered door are also equipped with movable slats.

 24. Half-Louver

-As the name suggests, the half louver door is half solid and half louvered, but in many cases, the louvered area isn’t always half the door but a fraction of it.
+As the name suggests, the half-louver door is half-solid and half-louvered, but in many cases, the louvered area isn’t always half the door but a fraction of it.
 Examples of a half-louver door are a restroom door, a maintenance door, or a locker door.

-25. Ya Louver
+25. YA Louver

 26. Double Louver